-The report nominally consists of seven formats, four contain data that measure the contractors' cost and schedule performance a fifth that addresses problem analysis, corrective action plans and technical, schedule and cost impact explanations, a sixth that is the contractor's Integrated Master Schedule, and the seventh is an Electronic History and Forecast File.
+The report consists of seven formats intended for electronic submission (a government defined XML format).
+Four formats contain data that measure the contractor's cost and schedule performance along with a fifth that addresses problem analysis, corrective action plans and technical, schedule and cost impact explanations.
+The sixth "format" is an electronic submission of the contractor's Integrated Master Schedule.
+The seventh "format" is a history and forecast file that is submitted electronically.

 - Format 1 includes cost and schedule performance data by product-oriented Work Breakdown Structure (WBS) elements and includes hardware, software, and services.

 - Format 2 provides the same data by the contractor's organization (functional or Integrated Product Team (IPT)) structure.
 Both Formats 1 and 2 include the current period and the cumulative to date Budgeted Cost for Work Scheduled (BCWS), Budgeted Cost for Work Performed (BCWP), Actual Cost of Work Performed (ACWP), their associated cost and schedule variances, the Budget at Completion (BAC) and Estimate at Completion (EAC) as well as the Variance at Completion (VAC).